silentorb/marloth-story/books/fairytale/part2.md

 "But I don't know that it ever will.
 All my life I've been imprisoned within this dreary castle; and I will be for so much longer."

 The man's smile broadened.
 "But I can change that.
-I have the power to make a child's most impossible dreams come true.
 Would you like to break free from these walls and experience Marloth?
 I could make it so!
 Do you want adventure?
 I'll have adventure fall from the sky like rain!
 Do you want to be adored and respected as the royal grace you are?
 I'll open the eyes of the world to your elegance!"

-"That all sounds most enchanting, but how can you do such things?"
+"That all sounds enchanting, but how can you do such things?"

 "Ah, that is my little secret.
 Through toys mostly.
 Toys are far more powerful than people realize.
-Only children seem to have any idea of their real value."
+Only children see their real value."

 "But how could I ever repay you for such things?"